 - Examples of Validation could be "Pending, Approved, Needs Revision..."

 - Department Involved: Adding tags to filter what department is involved.

 - This works best as a Multiselect that way you can tag multiple departments at the same time.

 - Examples of Department Involved could be: R&D, Marketing, Sales, Ecommerce, Finance etc.

-*Name these as you see fit, they are simply suggestions/explanatory names
+💡 Name these as you see fit-- they should be simple, explanatory names for personal reference.

 We recommend using Dropdown and Multi-select attributes types.
 These will be the best ones for our goals.
-Dropdowns are good if you only want one option to be available at at time while Multiselect lets you add "tags" for multiple options at a time.
+Dropdown menus are good if you only want one option to be available at at time while Multiselect lets you add "tags" for multiple options at a time.